Tracy-To/Trip-Planner/README.md

 # Trip-Planner
-This app allows users to plan and organize their trips.
+This app allows me to plan and organize my trips.

 Link:
 https://trip-planner-app-e3a36d01ba96.herokuapp.com/trips